stardog-union/launchpad-docs/README.md

     - `/data` is the directory where Launchpad will persist data. **This should be mounted to a volume for persistence**.

 > [!IMPORTANT]
 > By default, the Launchpad container will run as `root` user (uid `0`).
-This user.
 This is not recommended for production use.
 If you want to run the container as a different user, you can use the `--user` flag in the `docker run` command.
 See [Run Launchpad with a Given User](#run-launchpad-with-a-given-user) for more information.

 4. Access Launchpad in your browser at the [`BASE_URL`](#base_url) you configured.